Please note that the boundaries in the

-After coming to power Constantine wanted to build a 'new Rome' somewhere in the east since that was where the Empire's economic life in the fourth century was centered.
-He eventually selected a spot on the Bosphorus called Byzantium.
-Although at the time Byzantium was a small village it soon grew much bigger.
-One of the primary reasons for selecting this location as the new capital was that, like Rome itself, it was seated on seven hills.
-This made the 'New Rome' a City of Seven Hills just like its predecessor.
-After several years of construction the city was officially made the capital of the Empire in 330 A.D.
+One of the primary reasons Constantine selected Byzantium was that, like Rome itself, it was seated on seven hills.
+This made the 'New Rome' a city of Seven Hills just like its predecessor.
+After several years of construction, the city was officially made Constantine's capital in 330 A.D.

 Byzantium was renamed Constantinople, in honor of the emperor, after his death.
-In 337 A.D.
-Constantine II, at the age of twenty-one, one of the sons of Constantine began to jointly rule the Empire.
+In 337 A.D., at the age of twenty-one, one of the sons of Constantine began to jointly rule the Empire.
 His failed invasion of Italy, however, cost him his life in 340 A.D.